Authored by the expert who managed and guided the team behind the Slovenia Property Pack

 What is the 10-year property price prediction for Ljubljana as of 2026?

-The range of 10-year forecasts spans from a conservative 30% to 35% (if significant new supply comes online and affordability constraints limit demand) to an optimistic 65% to 75% (if Ljubljana maintains its capital-city premium and supply remains structurally tight).
+The range of 10-year forecasts spans from a conservative scenario of around 30% total growth (if supply responds meaningfully and financing conditions normalise) to an optimistic scenario of 75% or more (if Ljubljana's capital-city premium persists and interest rates stay structurally low across the decade).

 What long-term economic factors will shape property prices in Ljubljana?

-The top three long-term economic factors that will shape property prices in Ljubljana over the next decade are: real wage growth and productivity improvements (determining what buyers can afford), the interest rate regime set by the ECB (affecting mortgage costs), and construction capacity plus permitting efficiency (determining how fast supply can respond).
+The three long-term economic factors that will most shape Ljubljana property prices over the next decade are real wage growth and household income trends, the decade-long interest rate regime in the euro area, and the pace at which Slovenia can increase its construction capacity and deliver new housing supply.

 You'll also find a much more detailed analysis in our pack about real estate in Ljubljana.